SerraKD/color-me-confused/README.md

 ### __Time Up Page__

-- The Time Up page consists of the game logo, a paragraph that informs users that they didn't finish the game in the given timeline and that the game is over.
+- The Time Up page consists of the game logo, restart button, and a paragraph that informs users that they didn't finish the game in the given timeline so they lost.

-- User can easily return back to the landing page by clicking on the logo.
+- User can easily return back to the landing page by clicking on the logo or restart button.

 | Screen Size | Image |
 | :---- | :----: |